Attention Deficit Hyperactivity Disorder (ADHD)

 2. Hyperactivity- A child with ADHD:

-Often squirms, fidgets or bounces
+Often squirms, fidgets or bounces when sitting

 Does not stay seated as expected